Loule95450/Loule95450/README.md

 I’m using HTML/CSS, JS, Node.JS, PHP

-My main language is Franch but I’m trying my best to deliver in English for topics that you might be interested!
+My main language is French but I’m trying my best to deliver in English for topics that you might be interested!

 🔭 I’m currently working at [EdenSchool](https://www.edenschool.fr/)